 41. ‘Yes, But It’s a Very Upscale Basement Dungeon Room’

-I wonder if they take off that blue velvet (?!) tub cozy when they take a bath, though.
+I do wonder if they take off that blue velvet tub cozy when they take a bath, though.

 You know, I’m actually pretty good at Photoshop and I have been wracking my brain trying to figure out how on earth they managed to mess this up so badly.

 “Hey, where’s your bathroom?”

 “It’s on the first-and-a-half floor.
 You can’t miss it.”

-37. ‘Pfft, No Way I’m Hiring a Real Estate Photographer.
-I Can Do Fine With My iPhone!’
+44. ‘Pfft, No Way I’m Hiring a Real Estate Photographer.
+I Do Just Fine With My iPhone!’

 Actually, this might be the work of a conceptual artist who was trying to highlight the inherent absurdity of the commodification of living spaces in the digital age.

 45. Perfect for Multitaskers!

-Just think, you can stack some cook books on the back of the toilet and save some time.
+Just think, you can stack some cookbooks on the back of the toilet and save some time on your weekly meal planning.

 How to Make Sure Your Listing Pictures Never End Up Here